nbleykhman/TrueFace/README.md

 ## Presentation Slides

-The slides used to present this project for COMP 560 are available [here](https://docs.google.com/presentation/d/192OlYnVC1KzR5nTisA6muCPcoLXFrG7LRQWAPVUIRsU/edit?usp=sharing).
+The slides used to present this project proposal for COMP 560 are available [here](https://docs.google.com/presentation/d/192OlYnVC1KzR5nTisA6muCPcoLXFrG7LRQWAPVUIRsU/edit?usp=sharing).

+(Note: These slides were created during the initial project proposal phase and reflect our first model version, which experienced overfitting issues.
+The current pipeline described here includes major improvements addressing those challenges.)

 ---